 - International networking by exchanging knowledge, experiences, and ideas members, promoting interaction between the members, and improving possibilities for research collaborations.

 - Representing trainees by facilitating close collaboration with the Cochrane community, allowing active involvement of Early Career Professional Cochrane members in shaping the mission and vision of the Cochrane community.

 - Active patient involvement by exploring how we, as a scientific community, can better explore the collaboration with (younger) patients in projects and research.

 - Knowledge translation by investigating ways in which Cochrane reviews are used and how we can maximise the dissemination of results, in collaboration with the Cochrane community.

-We welcome any feedback on how the Early Career Professional Cochrane group can better serve its members and community.
-Please feel free to contact one of us below.
+We welcome any feedback on how the Early Career Professional Cochrane group can better serve its members and community and suggestions for new activities.
+Please feel free to contact us at firstname.lastname@example.org.

 Robin W.M.
 Vernooij (chair)

 Robin is a post-doctoral fellow, employed at the University Medical Centre Utrecht in the Netherlands, with a special focus on epidemiology and nephrology.
 Apart from being previously employed by the Iberoamerican Cochrane Center for almost three years, Robin has been involved in the Cochrane community by collaborating with several Cochrane groups.
 His main interests are: systematic review methodology, guidelines, and population-based (registry) research.

 Ahmad Sofi Mahmudi (vice-chair)